dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 and a major slowdown in consumer and corporate lending.
 These effects come at a poor time.

-To cope with the economic turbulence, governments are compelled to borrow money to prop up the economy.
+To cope with the unemployment and economic turbulence, developed nations are compelled to borrow money to prop up the economy.
 The greater the scope of entitlement programs, the more the currency must be diluted in response.
-With numbers pulled directly out of my ass, by 2030, we could reach 20-100% annual growth of the national debt.
+With numbers pulled directly out of my ass, by 2030, America could reach 20-100% annual growth of the national debt, dependent on rates of unemployment and tax volume.
 Imagine the effect that would have on currency markets, economic development and lending institutions.

+###

 The upcoming crisis is unlike any before.
 Even though it shares many of the same components, it is fundamentally different in ways that